Books and Giftsi

 (not a book!), and here is exactly what I want in my local bookstore.

-DECEMBER 2014 WILL BE OUR 43rd ANNIVERSARY.
+DECEMBER 2014 WAS OUR 43rd ANNIVERSARY.
 ED AND ROGUEY OPENED THE BOOKSTORE ONE SMALL ROOM, WITH ABOUT 30 SHELVES OF BOOKS.

 THANKS TO YOU, WE WERE ABLE TO GROW INTO HALF OF THE BUILDING.
 THE RESTAURANT OCCUPIES THE OTHER HALF OF OUR